Shanghai Jewish Refugees Museum: Exhibits

 The Shanghai Jewish Refugees Museum encompasses the Ohel Moshe Synagogue building, two additional exhibition halls, and a courtyard.
 The synagogue exhibition presents a "small collection of artifacts" depicting the lives of Jewish refugees who found shelter in Shanghai during the Holocaust.
+Historical objects on display include ritual items, cultural items, gifts from Jewish philanthropic donors, and gifts from "the people of Israel to China."

 One exhibit on the second floor of the synagogue is devoted to the life of the Chief Rabbi of Shanghai, Rabbi Meir Ashkenazi.
 While the synagogue still contains a Torah ark, Ark cover, and reader's platform, it does not have a Torah scroll or prayer books, precluding its use for prayer services.

 The No. 2 Exhibition Hall, completed in 2007, displays more than 140 historical photographs and other artifacts including artworks, a refugee's passport, copies of the Shanghai Jewish Chronicle, and a stone tablet engraved with the words of Israeli Prime Minister Yitzhak Rabin during his visit to Shanghai.
 A documentary film about the refugees is also shown in the hall.
 The No. 3 Exhibition Hall was completed in May 2008, and is used for temporary exhibits.

 In September 2014, a 34 m long copper memorial wall was unveiled at the site, engraved with the names of 13,732 Jewish refugees harbored in China during World War II.

+Israeli Prime Minister Benjamin Netanyahu visited the museum in 2013 and praised Shanghai's historic role as a sanctuary for Jewish refugees.